extent-framework/extentreports-java/Readme.md

 ### Documentation ###

-Documentation for ExtentReports 5.x is hosted on GitHub at [https://github.com/extent-framework/extentreports-java/wiki](https://github.com/extent-framework/extentreports-java/wiki).
+Documentation for ExtentReports 5.x is hosted on GitHub at [ExtentReports Wiki](https://github.com/extent-framework/extentreports-java/wiki).

 ### Contributing ###